schedin/actions-runner-fat/README.md

 ```

 ### Building containers inside the runner
 Podman and Skopeo are included in the image to enable building and pushing container images.
 The package podman-docker (a Docker-compatible CLI interface) is also installed so most `docker` commands can be used seamlessly.
-To be able to build container image the Pod spec needs the `--privileged` flag set.
-For example insert this line into the Helm command above:
+To be able to build container images the Pod spec needs the `--privileged` flag set.
+For example, insert this line into the Helm command above:
 ```bash
       --set template.spec.containers[0].securityContext.privileged=true \
 ```